Planning the Home Education Year: Part 9 – Planning the Day

 Page 2 of the Homeschool Planner PDF by Gabriella Volpe

-The first sheet in my planner is a blank calendar—for general brainstorming as it comes up throughout the year.
+The first sheet in my planner is a blank calendar—for general brainstorming as the year progresses.

 full year calendar for homeschool planner